Complete Guide to Door Phones: What They Are & How They Work

 • Highly-rated mobile app: The part of the system that tenants will use the most is the mobile app.
 So, make sure to choose a system that has an app with high ratings on the Apple and Google Play app stores.

-• Integrations with other systems: The intercom operating system should integrate with other building automation systems, such as smart locks and smart thermostats.
+• Integrations with other systems: The intercom operating system should integrate with other building automation systems, such as smart locks and thermostats.
 That way, residents can control all aspects of their apartment building from one app.

 • Remote property management: Pick a cloud-based system to simplify property management.
 That way, building staff can integrate their property management software with the intercom to streamline building administration processes.
 With cloud-based systems, staff can monitor access control permissions and troubleshoot system bugs from anywhere.